tomasharkema/x1p42100-nixos/README.md

 NixOS for the Qualcomm Snapdragon X Plus (x1p42100) based *Lenovo Ideapad Slim 5x*.

+*Currently, the ISO boots with a blank screen.
+But at least it boots!*

 ## Related repos

 This project relies heavily on work by others.